Youth council - IMPACT

 When are the meetings?

-Warrington youth council meetings are every Wednesday from 5pm to 7pm at Warrington Youth Café.
+Warrington Youth Council meetings are every Thursday evening at Warrington Youth Café.
 Youth workers support the meetings which are chaired and ran by young people.

-Warrington youth council members regularly meet with both Kath O'Dwyer, the Executive Director for children and young people's services, and lead councillors where they are able to put their ideas and view across, and to take feedback from their recommendations.
+Warrington Youth Council members regularly meet with both Steve Reddy, the Executive Director for Families and Wellbeing, and lead councillors where they are able to put their ideas and view across and to take feedback from their recommendations.

 What does the group do?